-A. Side effects : These occur at therapeutic doses of a drug.
+A. Side effects: These occur at therapeutic doses of a drug.
 They are usually minor, and decrease or disappear on reducing dose or sometimes with continued use of drug

 B. Toxic effects : These are due to large toxic doses .
-They are usually serious, and need stopping drug use, and sometimes supportive treatment to save life.
+They are usually serious, and need stopping drug use, and sometimes supportive treatment to save life is needed.
 They may be :

-- 1. Functional e.g. respiratory depression OR - 2.
-Structural : causing tissue damage e.g. damage to liver or kidney or heart or nerves mechanisms by drug.
-Drug acts as hapten to induce formation of antibodies by plasma cells or to sensitize T-lymphocytes .
+Functional e.g. respiratory depression OR Structural: causing tissue damage e.g. damage to liver or kidney or heart or nerves II.

-II.
 Unpredictable or Type B reactions :